Skin Health as a Source of Dignity, Care, and Everyday Well-being

 💼 For Professionals & Curious Minds

-A project born from care, shaped by concern, and rooted in the belief that skin isn’t cosmetic—it’s an organ.
-And it’s time we treated it as one in national health policy: through public messaging, education reform, regulation, and protected titles.
+A project born from care, shaped by concern, and rooted in the belief that skin is more than cosmetic—it’s an organ, and it’s time we treated it as one in national health policy: through public messaging, education reform, regulation, and protected titles.

 1. About the Project: